boardgameio/boardgame.io/docs/documentation/api/Server.md

 4. `generateCredentials` (_function_): an optional function that returns player credentials to store in the game metadata and validate against.
 If not specified, the Lobby’s `uuid` implementation will be used.

-5. `authenticateCredentials` (_function_): an optional custom function that tests if a player’s move is made with the correct credentials when using the default socket.io transport implementation.
+5. `authenticateCredentials` (_function_): an optional function that tests if a player’s move is made with the correct credentials when using the default socket.io transport implementation.

 ### Returns